Health Insurance Coverage Gap: What Happens After You Leave Your Job?

 What if my loss does not count as a QLE?

-You may have a different life event that does count – check the list of Qualifying Life Events to find out.
+Review the list of Qualifying Life Events to find out if you have a different life event that counts.
 If your loss does not qualify, here are a few things you should remember:

-• If you don’t have a QLE, you can enroll during the next Open Enrollment in the fall of each year
+• If you don’t qualify, you can enroll during the next Open Enrollment in the fall of each year

-• If your income is low, you may qualify for Medi-Calwhich is open for enrollment year-round
+• Depending on your income, you may qualify for Medi-Cal, which is open for enrollment year-round

 • You may have to pay a Health Insurance Penalty if you go without health insurance